tomsWebConsulting/twcsl/Element/Element Text Change/README.md

 ## Install

 * Add code from file **[element text change.html][4]** to Website > Pages >
-  Website Tools > Code Injection > FOOTER.
+  Custom Code > Code Injection > FOOTER.
 Refer to [Per-page code injection][5] for details.

 * Read the code for any instructions within.